-The baseball season starts with the first day of practice, February 27, 2023.
+The baseball season starts with the first day of practice, February 26, 2024.

-- Girls may participate on boys' teams when there is no girls sport or comparable sport (e.g., softball and baseball) or team offered in that sport by the member school.
-(See Bylaw 2.14, Appendix 3, C., 2). - Students on high school baseball teams cannot physically participate in baseball clinics from February 27th through the end of the baseball season. - A team's competition can come only from teams sponsored by another high school. - Pitchers are under pitch count limitations as shown on pages 5-8, 22. - In order to participate in a district or state contest in baseball, a student is required to meet the requirements under NSAA Bylaws 3.3.7 and 3.5.1.
+- Baseball and softball are not the same sport, meaning girls can participate in baseball if there is no girls' baseball team and also participate in softball.
+(See Bylaw 2.14, Appendix 4, C., 2).. - A team's competition can come only from teams sponsored by another high school. - Pitchers are under pitch count limitations as shown on pages 9-11, 23. - In order to participate in a district or state contest in baseball, a student is required to meet the requirements under NSAA Bylaws 3.3.7 and 3.5.1.